New Books by HNS Members, May 2017

 In Leonide Martin’s The Controversial Mayan Queen: Sak K’uk of Palenque (Made for Wonder, an imprint of Made for Success Publishing, April 1), the second book in the Mists of Palenque series, a young Mayan queen rises to meet her destiny after an enemy attack leaves her people without a leader or a portal to the Gods.

-Hilary Benford’s second novel Joanna Crusader (Wordfire Press, April) focuses on the amazing life of Joanna Plantagenet, favorite sister of Richard the Lionheart, who went with him on the Third Crusade; she actually entered Jerusalem (Richard did not), and met Saladin, the great Saracen leader.
+Hilary Benford’s second novel Joanna Crusader (Wordfire Press, Sept) focuses on the amazing life of Joanna Plantagenet, favorite sister of Richard the Lionheart, who went with him on the Third Crusade; she actually entered Jerusalem (Richard did not), and met Saladin, the great Saracen leader.
 It’s the sequel to Sister of the Lionheart, the story of the first half of Joanna’s life.
+Update, 11/8/17: the publication date was moved from April to September.

 Samantha Wilcoxon’s newest novel Queen of Martyrs: The Story of Mary I (indie, April 12) takes a fresh look at the life of Mary Tudor.
 How did a gentle, pious girl become known as ‘Bloody Mary’?